dthaler/ebpf-docs/isa/kernel.org/instruction-set.rst

  * Registers R1-R5 are scratch registers that are clobbered after the instruction.

+**TODO**: Word more generically than specifically depending on struct sk_buff.

 These instructions have an implicit program exit condition as well.
 When an eBPF program is trying to access the data beyond the packet boundary, the program execution will be aborted.

+**TODO**: Whose responsibility is the implicit condition?
+The verifier's or the VM's?

 ``BPF_ABS | BPF_W | BPF_LD`` means::